Are you too busy for two dental visits?

 In today’s fast-paced world, technology has become a godsend to busy families who need to make the most of every minute of every day.
 If the idea of having to take time out of your busy day to make repeated visits to your dentist in Calgary to complete one procedure is less than appealing, then you will definitely appreciate the new advances found in CEREC technology.

-CEREC (Chairside Economical Restorations of Esthetic Ceramic) have revolutionized dental appointments.
-Traditionally, if crowns, onlays or inlays were required to restore a broken tooth the patient would be required to come in for two appointments, with approximately 1-2 weeks between the two appointments.
+CEREC (Chairside Economical Restorations of Esthetic Ceramic) provides an alternative to the traditional two-appointment dental crown process.
+In the past, if crowns, onlays or inlays were required to restore a broken tooth the patient would be required to come in for two appointments, with approximately 1-2 weeks between the two appointments.
 With CEREC technology we can now create these restorations chair-side, in our Calgary dental office, with one appointment only.

 CEREC is comprised of several computer assisted design (CAD) tools, a computer assisted milling (CAM) unit and a furnace that creates custom ceramic restorations.
 CEREC can benefit anyone needing a ceramic restoration, with the exception of patients who have a history of breaking ceramic restorations as well as those with a heavy bite.